mirsiadaty/MultiAgent-AutoGen/README.md

 ## Two-agent system

-There are two agents in this MAS: 1.assistant agent, 2.user proxy agent.
+There are two agents in this MAS:
 + 1.assistant agent,
-+ 2.user proxy agent.
++ 2.user-proxy agent.

 The following is the conversation between the agents where they get the job done.